sushiswap/sushi-docs/docs/Developers/Furo/FuroVesting.md

     ) internal returns (uint256 depositedShares)
 ```

-Internal function that deposits a token into a stream.
+Internal function that deposits a token into a vesting.

 #### Parameters